hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

-second half will probably require some apriori knowledge: you may have to know (or be able to infer) what the "stem words" were in the first place, and which of the words are un-abbreviated not because of our "first-half/last-half" dichotomy, but because they are unabbrevable.
+second half will probably require some apriori knowledge: you may have to know (or be able to infer) what the "stem words" were in the first place, and which of the words are un-abbreviated not because of our "first-half/last-half" dichotomy, but because they are unabbrevable:

+    build_rdbl_IO

+the obsurely abbreviated form of "readable" above comes as the middle word in a method name with three words. but because we know that the word "IO" cannot be abbreviated, then we know that the word that was abbreviated was effectively at the end, making this an API-protected method as opposed to an API-private one.

 for methods with more than two abbrevable words, it is recommended that you only abbreviate at most one word (unless you are being